daleonov/HART/docs/Testing Your DSP In Hart.md

 ```

 At first we have a sine wave at 3.5 kHz, with starting phase at &pi;/2 radians.
-By the way, all the previous one were jusr created with default frequency, which is 1 kHz.
+By the way, all the previous one were just created with default frequency, which is 1 kHz.
 It always outputs the signal at 0 dB sample peak level, and, like most other signals, you cannot set its level in constructor - to do so, you just throw a gain effect after it.
 Which is exactly what is happening here. `GainDb` is one of the DSP effects built into HART framework.
 By the way, it's also a `hart::DSP` subclass just like MyDSPWrapper we've just defined, so you can use them interchangeably!
-Anf after that, it gets clipped at -3 dB, turning it into a somewhat square-ish shape.
+And after that, it gets clipped at -3 dB, turning it into a somewhat square-ish shape.

 If you're curious what's going on behind the fancy syntax: hart::Signal objects can store a sequence of DSP effects inside of them.
 When `process()` is called, the y initialize the whole chain, generate audio, and play it through their DSP
 chain, at whatever sample rate, block size et cetera you're set your audio test to.
 Signal is the host here, it owns, runs and manages those effect instances.
 Effects can not be attached to each other - they need some Signal source to own them.
 And Signal can be a lot of things, like a WavFile, for instance.
 The order of the effects is guaranteed to be preserved: whatever gets added first, receives the audio first.